wikoeste/talos-te-sbjat/README.md

 # Release Notes
 1.6
-fixed error if there is a non ip formated entry fixed auto resolve err
+fixed error if there is a non ip formatted entry fixed auto resolve err fixed comment error for enimeieslist.com and not the correct boilerplate added option to ignore lines starting with # in profiles

 1.5
 added geoip data